8 ways to stay cybersafe

 Start with strong passwords across all of your devices, but be sure not to duplicate or use them with websites or applications.
 It’s also a good idea to avoid using personal information such as names or birthdates, change your password often and always keep confidential.
 Avoid using your debit card at stores or other public venues where a PIN is required to be used.

 #5.
-Beware of phishing, phone scams and spam email
+Beware of phishing, smishing, phone scams, and spam email

 Cyber criminals are always developing new tactics to get personal data through emails and phone calls.
 A good measure of common sense is needed when a scam presents itself and always trust your gut.
 If it doesn’t seem right, it probably isn’t.
 Here a few things to know: